Chander Mohan

-Chander Mohan Bishnoi, is an Indian politician and former Deputy Chief Minister of Haryana.
-He is elder son of former Chief Minister of Haryana Bhajanlal Bishnoi.
-He is currently a member of Indian National Congress, while previously he was a member of Haryana Janhit Congress party.
-He has been elected as member of Haryana's legislative assembly consecutively 4 times from Kalka Constituency.
+Chander Mohan Bishnoi is an Indian politician and former Deputy Chief Minister of Haryana.
+He is the elder son of former Chief Minister of Haryana Bhajanlal Bishnoi.
+He is currently a member of the Indian National Congress, while previously he was a member of Haryana Janhit Congress.
+He has been elected as a member of Haryana's legislative assembly consecutively 4 times from Kalka Constituency.
+He was elected from Panchkula Constituency in October 2024.

 Early life and education

 Bishnoi was born in a political family of Haryana.
 His father Bhajan Lal was a former Chief minister of Haryana, while his younger brother, Kuldip Bishnoi is also a politician.
 Bishnoi was educated at the Lawrence School, Sanawar.